 a.
 Rubber Slabs

 If you don’t want to go down the concrete route, other materials that are acceptable are these hardcore, thick rubber slabs.
 They can be laid on the grass and are thick enough to take a shed’s weight also.
-You’ll get them in most building suppliers.
+You’ll get them in most building suppliers, but we don’t stock these ourselves.

 You can also use Decking for a base for your shed.
 While this isn’t something we’d recommend straight off the bat, it’s a suitable alternative, if it’s a solid decking structure.
 You do have to remember that Decking will rot over time and your shed may sink into it if the decking is not correctly supported.
 For these reasons we only suggest Decking if you the customer are happy that your Decking is solid.